News & Updates

 • The Health Tree Metaphor and the Importance of Shared Language

-Introduction Dismantling structural and systemic racism is an essential part of promoting health equity and improving health outcomes.
+By Emily Breen, former Program Officer Dismantling structural and systemic racism is an essential part of promoting health equity and improving health outcomes.
 Yet the meaning of these nuanced concepts can differ depending on a person’s identities and lived experiences.
-We must develop a mutual understanding to operationalize these concepts so that they can inform both the day-to-day work and… Read more »
+We must develop a mutual understanding to operationalize these concepts so that they can inform… Read more »

 • From Toolkits to Test Strips: Exploring the HRiA Clearinghouse